plone/bobtemplates.plone/docs/templates/addon/index.rst

 .. topic:: Description

-    Creating an add-on package and extending it with subtemplates.
+    Creating an add-on package and extending it with  sub-template's.

 ..  toctree::
     :maxdepth: 2